DHT22-UoT/Olivia_Papiha_Midterm/README.md

 Run EDA for trip (Olivia) and weather (Papiha)
 In separate report - figures and comments
+- File for EDA for Trip: EDA_trip.R
+- File for EDA for Weather: EDA_Weather.R

 # Script 2 - Just trip - Olivia
+- File for Trip: Just_trip.R

 Find the number of cancelled trips (trips less than 2 min).
 Record and remove from the data set.
 Just trip.

 Identify outliers in the data set.Record and remove from the data set.
 All data sets.